graadi/graadi/README.md

 <p align="justify">
   <img src="https://github.com/graadi/graadi/blob/main/images/horizontal-thin-bar.png"/>
   <br/>
   SC cleared software engineer, working in the software development industry for more than a decade.
-Hands-on experience in java and the jvm ecosystem, particularly interested in devops and automation.
+Hands-on experience in java and the jvm ecosystem, particularly interested in devops & automation.
 Distinct ability to translate requirements into clean & maintainable software.
 </p>

 <p align="left">